Remenod/oop2-coursework/README.md

 - calendar export;
 - deadline reminders.

-These integrations are intentionally deferred because they add external API and permission complexity.
+The remaining integrations are intentionally deferred because they add external API and permission complexity.

 ### Phase 8 — UX Polish and Release Preparation